Hawkesbury river activities

 Kayaking is a lovely way to enjoy the river.
 You hire kayaks from Hawkesbury Kayaks at Wisemans Ferry.
 Or join a guided kayak tour with Southern Cross Kayaking.
 Kayak tours depart from various locations, including Windsor and Cattai National Park.

 For thrill seekers, the Hawkesbury is a popular waterway for a range of thrilling water sports.
 Waterskiing, wakeboarding and tubing are just a few of the fun activities.
-Theis a prestigious race from Broken Bay to Windsor.
+The Bridge to Bridge Water Ski Classic is a prestigious race from Broken Bay to Windsor.
 The annual race was first held in 1961.